 This course addresses both macro- and micro-systems and processes and examine inputs to planning, outcomes, process design, and feedback mechanisms.
 Students will examine communication systems and delegation of roles and responsibilities.
+Prerequisite: junior status or permission of instructor.

 ORG 450 Senior Capstone Seminar: Strategic Planning and Policy Making